Patchyst/Patchyst.github.io/_posts/2019-08-10-binaryintro.md

   -0b1111
 ```
 ### Z's output?
-You may have noticed you got a negative Binary number.Python treats the Not operator as using the equation:      -(x + 1).
+You may have noticed you got a negative Binary number.
+Python treats the Not operator as using the equation:-(x + 1).
 Since Math can get a little wacky in binary, we use a few different ways to deal with negative numbers.
 I won't be going into great detail on all these methods for the sake of brevity so I'll [link to a good video](https://www.youtube.com/watch?v=4qH4unVtJkE) that explains it better than I could.
 The most important methods to remember are sign bits, the one's complement, and the two's complement.
 The equation above simulates the two's complement where negative values represent a value subtracted by 2 raised to the number of bits.
 Luckily we won't be dealing with the Not logic gate for this project.

 ## XOR Logic Gate
 The exclusive or gate or XOR gate, like many other gates, takes in two inputs.
 However, the XOR gate only produces a 1 bit when the inputs are contrary.
 For example a 1 and 0 input would give an output of 1 while an input of 1, 1 or 0, 0 would produce an output of 0.
 The XOR gate is useful for encrypting data because it's technically made up of three other gates.
 The diagram below: